-10.2.6 Structural calculations, analysis and verifications reports

-All drawings and technical reports mentioned in the previous paragraphs must be accompanied and documented by calculations reports.
+10.2.6 Structural calculations, analysis and verifications reports paragraphs must be accompanied and documented by calculations reports.
 These reports shall include the redesign assumptions, loads, material characteristics, computational models for the analysis (with special reference / indication of secondary members), as well as a brief description of the software used.